 Undergraduate

 Undergraduate courses in India education is education conducted after secondary education and prior to postgraduate education.
-It typically includes all postsecondary programs up to the level of a bachelor’s degree.
+Have you completed high school?
+Programs up to the level of a bachelor’s degree.

 List of Under Graduation Courses in India UG Degree Courses After 12th